Jose-Salazar-27/Jose-Salazar-27/README.md

 <h3 align="center">A passionate fullstack developer from Venezuela</h3>

 <p>
 Hello, my name is Jose Andres, I am 23 years old and I am a self-taught person who is enthusiastic about technology.
 I have frontend and backend knowledge, with special interest in the backend.
-I am currently looking for my first job opportunity to continue growing in this field.
+I am currently working at Freekee labs, as backend developer.
 </p>

 - 🌱 I’m currently learning clean architecture **React, Express**